SiliconLabs/wiseconnect/examples/snippets/ble/ble_secureconnection/readme.md

 1. Click on Tools and Simplicity Commander as shown below.

    ![](resources/readme/load_image1.png)

 2. Load the firmware image
  - Select the board.
  - Browse the application image (.hex) and click on Flash button.

    ![](resources/readme/load_image2.png)

 ### 5.3 Running the SiWx91x Application

 1. After the program gets executed, Silicon Labs device will be in advertising state.

 2. Connect any serial console for prints.

 3. Open a EFR Connect mobile App in the Smartphone and do the scan.Ensure that the device is not bonded prior .
 Open the bonded tab and if the application name appears then click on the three dots beside the name and select delete bond information.

-4. In the App, Silcion Labs  will appear with the name configured in the macro "BLE_SMP_SC" or sometimes observed as Silicon Labs device as internal name "SimpleBLEPeripheral".
+4. In the App, Silicon Labs  will appear with the name configured in the macro "BLE_SMP_SC" or sometimes observed as Silicon Labs device as internal name "SimpleBLEPeripheral".

 5. Initiate connection from the App.